fredwu/amaze_hands/README.md

 __The goal of Amaze Hands is to incrementally add intelligence to our agile process.__

-By incrementally adding areas and/or data points for analysis, we will be able to zero in on the problematic areas of our agile process.
-The following is a list of possible areas we can analyse on:
+By incrementally adding and/or filtering data points for analysis, we will be able to zero in on the problematic areas of our agile process.
+The following is a list of potential areas we could perform analysis on:

 - cycle time
 - wait time
 - blocked time
 - knocked-back time
 - context switch (between different streams of work)
-- other factors such as meetings, etc
+- other factors such as meetings, attrition, etc
-- etc, etc

 ![](doc/images/web_app.png)